Trigger types

 Slack

 URL verification: Slack sends a one-time url_verification event when you save the webhook URL.
-Spojit handles this automatically — verifies the HMAC, then echoes the challenge field as text/plain.
+Spojit handles this automatically: it verifies the HMAC, then echoes the challenge field as text/plain.
 No workflow run is dispatched for verification events.

 Provider docs: Verifying requests from Slack.